maelfabien/NLP_Summer_School-2021_Speech_Demo/README.md

 ### Get your weather forecast API key

-You can directly get your key here: https://openweathermap.org/api And paste it in `src/key.txt`
+You can directly get your key here: https://openweathermap.org/api.
+You need to sign-up, and click on your profile, and "My API Keys".
+Finally, paste it in `src/key.txt`

 ### How to run the app